-Adam is a commercial lawyer with expertise in advising clients in respect of digital technologies and emerging business models, data protection, privacy and intellectual property, as well as advertising and marketing laws and regulations.
+Adam advises clients on a wide range of commercial matters, with a particular focus on digital technologies and emerging business models, privacy and data protection, intellectual property and marketing laws and regulations.

-He joined Shoosmiths after 5 years in-house at J.K.
-Rowling’s agency, The Blair Partnership, and Pottermore, the digital home of Harry Potter.
+He joined Shoosmiths after five years in-house at J.K.
+Rowling’s agency, The Blair Partnership, and Wizarding World Digital (formerly known as Pottermore), the digital home of Harry Potter.

 Adam qualified as a solicitor in July 2017.